 Cultivate a base of support within and outside of the University which understands and values our mission.

 Administrative Positions Associate Chair, Department of Theatre and Dance, University of South Carolina, 2021-present Primary duties are in support of the overall academic programs.
 The Associate Chair has departmental signature authority and serves as department executive in the chair’s absence.
 Responsibilities: Create and report University assessment plans for all MFA, MA, and BA programs in the Theatre and Dance Department, coordinate safety protocols for live performance during COVID-19, participate in season selection and support collaborative efforts between Theatre & Dance.
-Dance Program Coordinator, Department of Theatre and Dance, University of South Carolina, 2020-present Primary administrator over matters pertaining to undergraduate dance students, programs, and artistic endeavors.
+Director of Dance, Department of Theatre and Dance, University of South Carolina, 2020-present Primary administrator over matters pertaining to undergraduate dance students, programs, and artistic endeavors.
 Responsibilities: Coordinate departmental dance productions and fundraising activities, oversee production and guest artist budgets, organize scholarship and audition process, spearhead recruitment efforts, advise students in academic coursework and departmental trajectory, oversee NASD reaccreditation, supervise Athletic Trainer in care and treatment of dancers, supervise administrative assistant for dance, support faculty initiatives and projects, coordinate guest artist residencies, direct curriculum adjustments, create and coordinate academic schedule, identify and communicate with adjunct faculty and accompanists.

 International Association for Dance Medicine and Science, Dance Educators’ Committee, Co-Chair, 2021-present The Dance Educators' Committee provides educational resources for dance teachers, dance students, parents, and dancers; and promotes healthy discourse between them and the allied health practitioners who provide their care.
 The committee is responsible for the development of the Annual Conference's special interest day, A Day for Teachers; oversees the annual Dance Educator Award; and produces IADMS resource papers, blog posts, and posters.